The Oystercatcher Girl

 The longer I live in Orkney the more I love the wild landscape and the lilting dialect, which stings the ear like the wind.
 I wanted to write about relationships in a way that spoke to everyone no matter where they live.’

 Sarah Norquoy – also known as Norq from Ork

 The book is ultimately about the fluctuating relationships between friends and family as it sways back and forth between the past and present day covering mental health, complex parent relationships, love, betrayal, and regret.
 There are wonderful descriptions of Orkney landscape and the challenges and benefits that come with living in a small place.
-I enjoyed the book group questions at the back too.
-Always good for developing discussion.
 A great one for your Christmas list.

 Sara Bailey, author of Dark Water

 From the opening and the ‘fleshy light of St. Magnus’ we are drawn in first and foremost by the lyrical, lilting language of this beautifully crafted novel.
 Barnby wraps us up in her descriptions of places drawn so clearly and with a wonderful visual sympathy.